William Blair Investment Management LLC Sells 2,869 Shares of Union Pacific Co. (NYSE:UNP)

-Several other institutional investors and hedge funds also recently modified their holdings of the company.
-Canton Hathaway LLC bought a new position in Union Pacific in the 3rd quarter valued at approximately $29,000.
-Total Clarity Wealth Management Inc. bought a new position in Union Pacific in the 3rd quarter valued at approximately $29,000.
-Tobam bought a new position in Union Pacific in the 2nd quarter valued at approximately $57,000.
-AGF Investments LLC raised its stake in Union Pacific by 53.2% during the 2nd quarter.
-AGF Investments LLC now owns 291 shares of the railroad operator’s stock valued at $64,000 after buying an additional 101 shares during the last quarter.
-Finally, AllSquare Wealth Management LLC raised its stake in Union Pacific by 76.5% during the 2nd quarter.
-AllSquare Wealth Management LLC now owns 300 shares of the railroad operator’s stock valued at $66,000 after buying an additional 130 shares during the last quarter.
-76.76% of the stock is currently owned by hedge funds and other institutional investors.

-UNP has been the subject of a number of research reports.
-Barclays boosted their target price on shares of Union Pacific from $260.00 to $280.00 and gave the company an “overweight” rating in a research note on Friday.
-Royal Bank of Canada upped their price objective on Union Pacific from $227.00 to $252.00 and gave the stock an “outperform” rating in a research note on Friday, October 22nd.
-JPMorgan Chase & Co. upgraded Union Pacific from a “neutral” rating to an “overweight” rating and upped their price objective for the stock from $234.00 to $247.00 in a research note on Friday, October 8th.
-TD Securities upped their price objective on Union Pacific from $240.00 to $245.00 and gave the stock a “hold” rating in a research note on Friday, October 22nd.
-Finally, BMO Capital Markets upped their price objective on Union Pacific from $255.00 to $265.00 and gave the stock an “outperform” rating in a research note on Friday, October 22nd.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating, fourteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has an average rating of “Buy” and a consensus price target of $255.83.

-Union Pacific (NYSE:UNP) last issued its quarterly earnings data on Wednesday, October 20th.
-The railroad operator reported $2.57 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.48 by $0.09.
-The business had revenue of $5.57 billion for the quarter, compared to analysts’ expectations of $5.39 billion.
-Union Pacific had a return on equity of 41.68% and a net margin of 29.19%.
-The company’s revenue for the quarter was up 13.2% on a year-over-year basis.
-During the same period in the prior year, the firm earned $2.01 EPS.
-On average, analysts forecast that Union Pacific Co. will post 9.9 EPS for the current fiscal year.
+Union Pacific (NYSE:UNP) last released its earnings results on Wednesday, October 20th.
+The railroad operator reported $2.57 EPS for the quarter, topping analysts’ consensus estimates of $2.48 by $0.09.
+The company had revenue of $5.57 billion during the quarter, compared to analysts’ expectations of $5.39 billion.
+Union Pacific had a net margin of 29.19% and a return on equity of 41.68%.
+Union Pacific’s revenue for the quarter was up 13.2% on a year-over-year basis.
+During the same period last year, the business earned $2.01 EPS.
+On average, sell-side analysts predict that Union Pacific Co. will post 9.9 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, December 30th.
-Stockholders of record on Monday, December 20th were issued a dividend of $1.18 per share.
-This represents a $4.72 annualized dividend and a dividend yield of 1.92%.
-This is a boost from Union Pacific’s previous quarterly dividend of $1.07.
+The business also recently announced a quarterly dividend, which was paid on Thursday, December 30th.
+Shareholders of record on Monday, December 20th were given a dividend of $1.18 per share.
+This represents a $4.72 annualized dividend and a yield of 1.92%.
 The ex-dividend date was Friday, December 17th.
-Union Pacific’s dividend payout ratio is 50.54%.
+This is an increase from Union Pacific’s previous quarterly dividend of $1.07.
+Union Pacific’s payout ratio is currently 50.54%.

-In other news, CFO Jennifer L. Hamann sold 500 shares of the company’s stock in a transaction that occurred on Monday, October 25th.
-The stock was sold at an average price of $238.00, for a total transaction of $119,000.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, EVP Elizabeth F. Whited sold 2,510 shares of the business’s stock in a transaction that occurred on Monday, December 6th.
-The shares were sold at an average price of $245.00, for a total value of $614,950.00.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 10,510 shares of company stock worth $2,535,525 over the last ninety days.
-Insiders own 0.20% of the company’s stock.

 Union Pacific Corp. engages in the provision of railroad and freight transportation services.
 Its principal operating company, Union Pacific Railroad Co, operates as a railroad franchise.
 The Railroad’s diversified business mix includes agricultural products, automotive, chemicals, coal, industrial products, and intermodal.